 There are many ways to write down your goals from having a mood board to writing them in your planner or bullet journal or even having a separate goal planner (I love the paperchase ones like This one)

 No matter how you choose to record your goals make sure they are somewhere visible and that you review them regularly.
-By doing this you keep yourself motivated by reminding yourself why you’re doing what you are.
+By doing this you keep your self-motivation by reminding yourself why you’re doing what you are.

 Think of your favourite quotes and inspirations